Local Fishing Report Is HotšŸ”„šŸ”„šŸ”„ā€¢ Triggerfish Are In • Blue Crabs Are In!! Special Edition • "Fun Fish" Recipes

 The size limit on hardshell Blue claw Crabs is 4 1/2 inches point to point on the shell (not the claws) with a limit of 50 crabs per person per day.
 The size limit on soft shell Blue Claw Crabs is 3 1/2 inches point to point.
 If you are fortunate enough to catch a few soft shell crabs do not put them in your bucket with the other crabs, they will eat them.

 The way to tell the difference between a male and a female crab is to look at the underside of the crab.
 A female crab will have a V shape or christmas tree shape and the underside of a male crab will have the shape or a Y. Female crabs also have red tips on their claws.
-All females with egg sacks most be released.
+All females with egg sacks must be released.
 The underside of a female crab will have a brown or purple sponge on it if it has eggs.

 Blue Claw Crab Dip Recipe: